Building the AI-First Bank: A Strategic Guide

 4 Experience Agents vs. Domain Agents

-Beyond the L1/L2/L3 autonomy levels, agents also differ by who—or what—they interact with.
+Beyond the L1/L2/L3 autonomy levels, agents also differ by who or what they interact with.

 Experience Agents interact directly with people: customers, relationship managers, and operations staff.
 They handle conversations, provide recommendations, and guide users through tasks.
 These agents remember context from earlier in a session and personalize responses based on user history and intent.
 Think of chatbots, advisor copilots, and customer service assistants.

 Domain Agents interact directly with systems: enterprise data, applications, and workflows.
 They execute backend processes such as validation, risk assessment, and transaction orchestration.
-These agents operate autonomously within defined business rules and execute core banking processes across credit, fraud, compliance, and operations.
+These agents operate within defined business rules and execute core banking processes across credit, fraud, compliance, and operations.
 They work behind the scenes, often invisible to end users.

 Experience agents must handle ambiguity and communicate clearly.
 Domain agents must execute with precision and maintain audit trails.
 In practice, most banking workflows combine both types—Experience agents at the front end capturing user needs, Domain agents in the back end executing the work.